Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Introduction

-In the present paper, we explore this aspect and show that indeed majority of X-ray binaries having a black hole exhibit such a modulation with a periodicity exactly or nearly same as the orbital time period.
-Since total modulation depends on several factors, such as, mass of compact object, size and mass of companion, etc. which may not be known with certainty, we will concentrate on amplitude ratios which depends only on eccentricity (Eq.(1)).
-We use publicly available {\it RXTE/ASM} and {\it Swift/BAT} all sky survey instruments.
-We show using Fourier analysis of light curves, and Lomb-Scargle type periodograms that the modulation at quasi-orbital period (QOP) is possibly real.
-We estimate eccentricity from Equation~(1) as well.
-In future, we will consider spectral properties and how they are modified by this tidal effects.
+In the present paper, we explore this aspect and show that indeed the majority of X-ray binaries having a black hole exhibit such a modulation with a periodicity exactly or nearly the same as the orbital time period (if known).
+The total modulation clearly depends on several factors, such as, mass of the compact object, size and mass of the companion, mass loss due to winds, probable eclipsing or reflection by the atmosphere of or winds from the companion, superhumping, etc. all of which may not be known with certainty as there are very little theoretical progress in each of these directions.
+However, the modulation due to tidal force variation can be quantified and the RMS value of the peak in power density spectrum could be used to limit the upper limit of the eccentricity.
+We therefore concentrate on the flux ratio at ANC and PNC which depends only on eccentricity (Eq.
+2).
+We use publicly available RXTE/ASM and Swift/BAT data from all sky survey instruments.
+We show using Fourier analysis of light curves, and Lomb-Scargle type periodograms that the modulation at quasi-orbital period (QOP) is real.
+From the rms value of the modulation, we estimate the orbital eccentricity as well.
+In future, we will consider spectral properties and how they are modified by these tidal effects.
 In the next Section, we present our data analysis technique.
 In Section 3, we discuss known properties of several stellar mass black hole candidates which are relevant to our work.
 In Section 4, we present results of our analysis.
 Finally, in Section 5, we draw our conclusions.